braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/content_cards/create.md

 Some Content Cards are only relevant until a user takes its recommended action.
 For example, a card nudging users to activate their account shouldn't be shown once the user completes that onboarding task.

-Within a Campaign or Canvas Message you can add a __Removal Event__ to specify which Custom Events or Purchases should cause previously sent cards to be removed from that user's feed.
+Within a Canvas Message you can add a __Removal Event__ to specify which Custom Events or Purchases should cause previously sent cards to be removed from that user's feed.

 {% alert tip %}
 You can specify multiple custom events and purchase that should remove a card from a user's feed.
-Once **any** of those actions are performed by the user, any existing cards sent by campaign/Canvas's cards will be removed.
+Once **any** of those actions are performed by the user, any existing cards sent by Canvas's cards will be removed.
 Any future eligible cards will continue to be sent according to the message's schedule.
 {% endalert %}

 ![Content Card Removal Event]({% image_buster /assets/img/content_cards/content_card_removal_event.png %})